conradakunga/Blog/_posts/2025-02-20-enum-enum-flags-in-c-net-for-dummies.md

 Returning to our problem - how do we specify **more than one condiment**?

-We can use some boolean logic - [bit flags](https://developer.mozilla.org/en-US/docs/Glossary/Bitwise_flags) to address this.
+We can use some boolean logic-[bit flags](https://developer.mozilla.org/en-US/docs/Glossary/Bitwise_flags) to address this.

 We can redefine our enum as follows (note the values - they are all powers of `2`)